Discover the collection...

 Built in the 1480s in the heart of Worcester, Greyfriars has been the home of local gentry, shopkeepers, merchants and even a publican.
 Discover a taster of our top ten items in the collection, many of which have been salvaged and restored by Elsie and Matley Moore.

-Hanging in the hall is a framed piece of red and cream flock wallpaper dated 1680.
-The stylised floral pattern is only one of a few examples still in existance.
+Hanging in the Hall is a framed piece of red and cream flock wallpaper, dated 1680.
+The stylised floral pattern is one of only a few examples still in existance.
 The other most notable piece is in the V&A.

-Georgian Green wallpaper
+Georgian Green Wallpaper

-The six framed panels in the Dining room are early Georgian and are a great rarity.
-They are woodblock printing onto paper overlaid with foil to give the sheen you can see today.
-They were discovered in an unused roll in an attic at the Old Rectory Birlingham near Pershore.
+The six framed panels in the Dining Room are early Georgian and are a great rarity.
+They are woodblock printing onto paper, overlaid with foil to give the sheen you can see today.
+They were discovered in an unused roll in an attic at the Old Rectory Birlingham, near Pershore.